n64decomp/mk64/README.md

 ## Documentation

 [Doxygen](https://www.doxygen.nl/index.html) is used to generate documentation.
 To generate the documentation, run `doxygen Doxyfile` from the project root.
 The documentation will be generated in the `docs/html` folder.
+The documentation is also available online at [https://n64decomp.github.io/mk64/](https://n64decomp.github.io/mk64/).

 ## Contributing